edwinm/carbonium/README.md

 [![Carbonium](https://raw.githubusercontent.com/edwinm/carbonium/master/assets/carbonium.svg)](#readme)

-> One kilobyte library for easy manipulation of the DOM
+> One kilobyte library for easy DOM manipulation

 With carbonium, you can call `$(selector)` and the result can be accessed as both an DOM element and an array of matched elements.
 DOM element operations are applied to all matched elements.